-Fig. 68: In this dialog, you have to select the origin of the entry data to be imported (either CIF-files, Match! user database files or the ICSD).
+Fig. 70: In this dialog, you have to select the origin of the entry data to be imported (either CIF-files, Match! user database files or the ICSD).

-Please mark the "ICSD/Retrieve" option as in Fig. 68, then press "OK".
+Please mark the "ICSD/Retrieve" option as in Fig. 70, then press "OK".
 You now have to give the directory in which the ICSD/Retrieve database (to be exact: the file "ICSD.NEW") is stored.
 A "File Open" dialog will be displayed in which you have to select the file "ICSD.NEW".
 Normally, this file is located in the "INDEX" subdirectory of your ICSD/Retrieve program directory.
 Once you have found and marked the file "ICSD.NEW", please press "Open".

-A new dialog is displayed in which you have to confirm that you have a valid license for the ICSD/Retrieve version you are about to import (Fig. 69).
+A new dialog is displayed in which you have to confirm that you have a valid license for the ICSD/Retrieve version you are about to import (Fig. 71).
 The confirmation will be written to a protocol logfile.

-Fig. 69: Before you can use/import an ICSD/Retrieve database, you have to confirm that you have a valid license for it.
+Fig. 71: Before you can use/import an ICSD/Retrieve database, you have to confirm that you have a valid license for it.

-If you have confirmed that you have a valid license, a new dialog is displayed in which you can adjust some settings concerning the calculation of diffraction patterns: the radiation type (X-rays or neutron, the wavelength, the maximum 2theta angle, and the maximum number of peaks that shall be included in the database to be created (Fig. 70).
+If you have confirmed that you have a valid license, a new dialog is displayed in which you can adjust some settings concerning the calculation of diffraction patterns: the radiation type (X-rays or neutron, the wavelength, the maximum 2theta angle, and the maximum number of peaks that shall be included in the database to be created (Fig. 72).
 Note that this is a convenient method to create a reference database for neutron diffraction data!

-62 If you are in doubt whether your license is still valid, please contact FIZ Karlsruhe (Germany) (e-mail: crysdata@fiz-karlsruhe.de).
+64 If you are in doubt whether your license is still valid, please contact FIZ Karlsruhe (Germany) (e-mail: crysdata@fiz-karlsruhe.de).

-Specify details of data ? × ( Please select the source database from which the selected cif-file(s) originate: IUCr journal (e.g. Acta Cryst., J. Appl.
-Cryst. etc.) AMCSD (American Mineralogist Crystal Structure Database) COD (Crystallography Open Database) PCOD (Predicted Crystallography Open Database) PCD (Pearson's Crystal Data) ICSD (Inorganic Crystal Structure Database) CRYSTMET CSD (Cambridge Structural Database) Own data/other database/unknown source Max. number of peaks per pattern: subsequent entries Radiation for pattern calculation: Wavelength [Å]: X-rays Neutron 1.5418740 A (Cu-Ka) Ok
+♦ Specify details of data ? × Please select the source database from whic th the selected cif-fi e(s) originate: IUCr journal (e.g. Acta Cryst., J. Appl.
+Cryst. etc.) AMCSD (American Mineralogist Crystal Structure Database) COD (Crystallography Open Database) PCOD (Predicted Crystallography Open Database) PCD (Pearson's Crystal Data) ICSD (Inorganic Crystal Structure Database) CRYSTMET CSD (Cambridge Structural Database) Own data/other database/unknown source Use contents of "data_global/data_text ✓ Inorganic compounds (without C-H-bond ✓ Organic compounds Max.
+2theta value for pattern calculation: ✓ Max.
+160° for F-centerd cubic struct.
+Max. number of peaks per pattern: Radiation for pattern calculation: ✓ X-rays Neutron 100° : entries - 150° 900 Ok

-Fig. 70: There are several options that can be adjusted for the calculation of the reference powder diffraction pattern, like the radiation type, the wavelength or the upper 2theta limit.
+Fig. 72: There are several options that can be adjusted for the calculation of the reference powder diffraction pattern, like the radiation type, the wavelength or the upper 2theta limit.